-The minor downside is your registration form has advertising at the top (hence why it’s a free platform) and the share buttons include a little advertising blurb about using AnyMeeting (which you can edit out).
+The downside is your registration form has advertising at the top (hence why it’s a free platform) and the share buttons include a little advertising blurb about using AnyMeeting (which you can edit out).

-The only other frustration I have with AnyMeeting is that you can’t have two presenters talking or presenting at the same time.
+You also can’t have two presenters talking or presenting at the same time.
 So you have to stop talking.
 Turn off your microphone.
 Set them as the current speaker and then they’re off and running.
 Great if you both know what you’re doing – that’s why I advise to get on the call 30 minutes before your attendees arrive.

 According to them: “All it takes is your name, email address and a self generated password to get started.
 When you register you’re provided with a complimentary FreeConferenceCall conferencing account to use during your online meetings.”